julsfelic/julsfelic.github.io/_posts/2016-02-11-from-ruby-to-node.md

 ---
 layout: post
-title: From Ruby to Node
+title: From Ruby to Node: A Brief Introduction
 ---

-# From Ruby to Node

 This blog post was originally written as a student lead session for the [Turing School of Software & Design](http://turing.io).
 You can find the github repo [here](https://github.com/julsfelic/from_ruby_to_node).
 Pull requests are welcomed!

-# From Ruby to Node.js: A Brief Introduction

 ## What is Node.js?